 Treatment from a GP

-Your GP might prescribe stronger painkillers if paracetamol or ibuprofen aren't helping.
+A GP might prescribe stronger painkillers if paracetamol is not helping.

 If you have a severe broken nose or it's changed shape, you may be referred to a specialist in hospital for assessment and treatment.